olufemi22/task-3/README.md

-My First GITHUB Page which features My Cv and a Contact me form
+My first GITHUB page which features my CV and a contact me form